 You’ve prepared, you’ve done the work and the media is interviewing you for a reason!
 Your confidence will come across to the audience and help you to reach your PR goals- whether that is to increase credibility, brand recognition, or sales.

-After you’ve had your interview, it’s always a great idea to send a follow-up email and thank the host/producer (if you work with my agency, HAPPY PR, your publicist does this part for you!).
+After you’ve had your interview, it’s always a great idea to send a follow-up email and thank the host/producer.
 This helps you build a strong relationship that will benefit your brand in the future.

 Wondering how to land that interview opportunity in the first place?
-Check out our blog post at HAPPY PR about our top tips for getting your brand featured on TV.
+Check out my free publicity guide!